As I walked

 God help me, it's many the time I have wondered where all the magic went.

+But not always.
 That magic died, but not its influence.
 It fanned out and has been spreading all over

 the place, probably all over the world, ever since.
 Not a word of acknowledgement for its origin